shane2710/CS-Fundamentals-Review/data-structures/dynamic_array/README.md

 - Resizing a dynamic array with realloc() may return a pointer to a completely new starting memory address for the array, meaning the memory was copied to a larger block (expensive!)

+- The sizeof operator can not return the size of a dynamically allocated buffer, only the size of static types and structs known at compile time

+###### General:

+- Simple Makefile review [here](https://cs.colby.edu/maxwell/courses/tutorials/maketutor/) and [here](https://makefiletutorial.com/)

+- Info on rand() usage [here](https://stackoverflow.com/questions/822323/how-to-generate-a-random-int-in-c)....  be aware of RAND_MAX, and srand(unsigned int seed), setting via current system time

 #### Python: